Educational Technology Leadership (EdS)

 - EDTC 5900 Technology, Ethics, and Society (3 hours)

 Choose one of the following two:

 - EDTC 5745 Instructional Technology, Planning, and Management (2 hours)

 - EDTC 5032 Introduction to Assessment Using Technology (2 hours)

-Note: Program prerequisites are to be completed before beginning coursework for the EdS in Technology Leadership for those students who have not completed prerequisite courses (or an appropriate equivalent) within five years of entering the program and having earned a grade of B or better.
+Note: Program prerequisites are to be completed before beginning coursework for the EdS in educational technology leadership for those students who have not completed prerequisite courses (or an appropriate equivalent) within five years of entering the program and having earned a grade of B or better.

 If the appropriate prerequisite course content was completed more than five years prior to entering the program, the department will allow a waiver if the student demonstrates command of the content area by successfully completing a waiver examination.
-Prerequisite courses may not count as electives in the 38-credit-hour EdS in Technology Leadership.
+Prerequisite courses may not count as electives in the 38-credit-hour EdS in educational technology leadership.

 Students pursuing the educational specialist in technology leadership are required to complete 38 credit hours.
 All majors take the following required courses: